free-programmers/IP2Geo-database/README.md

 ```

-Sure!
-Here's an explanation of the fields in the record you provided:

 1. NAME:
    - "common": The common name of the country is "United States."
    - "official": The official name of the country is "United States of America."